 Estimating Risk Using the Monte Carlo Method

-But a Monte Carlo simulation is only as good as the data that’s programmed into it.
+For one, a Monte Carlo simulation is only as good as the data that’s programmed into it.
 No matter how well the simulation is run, its predictive powers can easily be undone by factors that haven’t been added into the equation.
 For example, when using a Monte Carlo simulation to decide whether or not to buy a given stock, the model could seem to deliver a clear picture of the risks and rewards of the investment.

 In that example, the problems arise if the programmer or investor leaves out one single factor, such as macro trends, the effectiveness of company leadership, cyclical factors, political changes, and so on.
-There’s a chance that factor could be the one that completely subverts the simulation.
-And those variables are potentially without limit.

-Who Uses Monte Carlo Simulations and How
+Who Uses Monte Carlo Simulations, and How

 Those tools are designed for the average investor to input some basic information like their savings, and years until retirement to help them understand the likelihood that they will be able to reach their financial goals, and whether they will have enough income in retirement.
 Those calculators use a generic set of parameters for their calculations, with inputs such as interest rates, and a generic portfolio allocation.